yushengtzou/introduction-to-zephyr/README.md

 ### Connect to Container

-With the Docker image built, you have two options to connect to the development environment: browser or SSH.
+With the Docker image built, you have a few options to connect to the development environment: browser, Dev Containers, SSH.
+Choose one of the options below.

 #### Option 1: Connect via Browser